-FROM THE EAST (ESCONDIDO) --DRIVING WEST ON HWY.
-78 Take Hwy.
+FROM THE EAST (ESCONDIDO) -DRIVING WEST ON HWY.
+78

+Take Hwy.
 78 West to I-5 South.

-Take I-5 South to Via de la Valle exit.
-Turn West (right) onto Via de la Valle.
-Pass the electronic sign and Jimmy Durante Blvd.
-Take the next left into the Solana Gate entrance.
-Once inside, follow the "Enova" signs to the Mission Tower Building.
+Take I-5 South to Via de la Valle

+exit.
+Pass the electronic sign and

+Jimmy Durante Blvd.
+Take the next

+left into the Solana Gate entrance.

+Once inside, follow the "Enova"

+signs to the Mission Tower Building.

 Parking is adjacent to the building.

-FROM THE EAST -- DRIVING WEST ON INTERSTATE 8

-Take I-8 West to I-5 North.
+FROM THE EAST -- DRIVING WEST ON INTERSTATE 8 Take I-8 West to I-5 North.
 Take I-5 North to Via de la Valle exit.
 Turn West (left) onto Via de la Valle.
 Pass the electronic sign and Jimmy Durante Blvd.
 Take the next left into the Solana Gate entrance.
 Once inside, follow the "Enova" signs to the Mission Tower Building.
 Parking is adjacent to the building.

 FROM THE SOUTH -- DRIVING NORTH ON INTERSTATE 5 Take I-5 North to Via de la Valle exit.
 Turn West (left) onto Via de la Valle.
-Pass the electronic sign and Jimmy Durante Blvd.
+Pas the electronic sign and Jimmy Durante Blvd.
 Take the next left into the Solana Gate entrance.
-Once [MAP INSERTED HERE]

-inside, follow the "Enova" signs to the Mission Tower Building.
+Once inside, follow the "Enova" signs to the Mission Tower Building.
 Parking is adjacent to the building.